• Skip to primary navigation

 Ginger tea

-Ginger tea is super simple, and has such a delicious kick of flavour.
+Ginger tea is super simple, and has such a delicious kick of flavor.
 Simply add some slices of fresh ginger to boiling water and allow to steep for 5-10 minutes.

 On the SIGHI list, ginger scores 1 with a note, 'Small amounts are well tolerated'.
-Anecdotally, I've found that many people with MCAS or histamine intolerance find ginger to be helpful, given that it is anti-inflammatory.
+Anecdotally, I've found that many people with MCAS or histamine intolerance find ginger to be helpful.
 However, we are all individual so check with dietician if unsure.

 Turmeric tea

-Turmeric tea is another super simple and flavourful tea that you can easily make at home.
-It's often combined with ginger to up the flavour even more, and with a sweetener such as honey.
+Turmeric tea is another super simple and flavorful tea that you can easily make at home.
+It's often combined with ginger to up the flavor even more, and with a sweetener such as honey.

 Simply steep turmeric and any other ingredients being used in boiling water for 5-10 minutes.
 Strain, and pour into your cups.